vishvAsa/AgamaH_shaivaH/trikam/pratyabhijJNA-hRdayam/srotaH/jayadeva-siMhaH.md

 (b) Spanda Sastra This lays down the important doctrines of the system.
 The main works under this heading are :

 The Spanda Sütras or the Spanda Kärikäs.
-These elaborate the principles of the Saiva-Sūtras.
+These elaborate the principles of the Śaiva-Sūtras.
 On these, there are the following commentaries :

 Vivsti by Ramakantha, Pradipika by Utpala Vaišnava, Spanda Sandoha by Ksemaraja, and Spanda-nirnaya by Kemaraja.